mikejsmith1985/devsmith-modular-platform/DevSmithRoles.md

 - **Responsibilities**:
   - Define and prioritize features based on `Requirements.md`.
   - Create GitHub issues with clear, single-feature tasks and acceptance criteria using issue templates.
-  - **Trigger Claude Code** for architecture and planning sessions.
+  - **Trigger Claude Haiku for documentation cleanup and workflow creation and planning sessions.
-  - **Implement features** using GitHub Copilot based on Claude's specs.
+  - **Implement features** using Cursor/Copilot based on Claude's specs.
   - Review and test code as it's built.
   - Create pull requests and manage code reviews.
   - Merge approved PRs into the `development` branch and manage releases to `main`.